Appointments & Services

 CAPS Scope of Services for Accommodation Requests

-Each CAPS licensed mental health professional can provide documentation of the need for academic and psychological accommodations for a client with a mental health diagnosis.
-Unlicensed staff, residents, interns, and advanced graduate trainees are required to consult with their supervisor concerning such requests.
-Clients requesting assistance in getting an accommodation are expected to also participate in counseling and skill building strategies as recommended by the clinician.
-If a request falls outside of CAPS’ scope of services, the student will be referred to off-campus resources by the clinician.
+Each licensed mental health professional at CAPS can provide documentation of the need for academic and psychological accommodations for a client with a mental health diagnosis.
+Unlicensed staff, residents, interns, and advanced graduate trainees must consult with their supervisor regarding such requests.
+Clients seeking assistance with an accommodation application are expected to participate in counseling and skill-building strategies as recommended by the clinician.
+If a request falls outside CAPS’ scope of services, the clinician will refer the student to off-campus resources.

 Documentation for Housing Requests Based on a Mental Health Condition